The Dingle Peninsula

-On Ireland’s windswept southwest coast where craggy rocks meet the deep blue Atlantic ocean, there’s a tiny town that’s small in size yet big on charm.
 Dingle is nestled into a natural estuary along the Dingle Peninsula, and has everything you’d hope to find in a typical Irish town: think small pubs where the same regulars pull up to the bar top each day for a pint, colourful facades lining the waterfront and pretty streets to meander along.

-A token stop along the famous Wild Atlantic Way, the rugged scenery found in Dingle’s backyard has also been featured in blockbuster movies…perhaps you’ve heard of Star Wars?
 The fishing port also has a proud maritime heritage that continues to this day, and visitors can watch the day’s fresh catch being pulled into the harbour or wander along the wooden boardwalk which has the feel of a quaint, seaside village.

 From dolphin spotting to quirky bars to epic road trip routes, here are some of the most fun things to do in Dingle, Ireland.

-Tour the Dingle Distillery
+Sip boozy samples at the Dingle Distillery

 We all know how much the Irish love to drink, so it’s no wonder the award-winning Dingle Distillery has been a popular spot since opening its doors in 2012.
-The artisan distillery has won accolades near and far, including capturing the title of World’s Best Gin for their Dingle Original Gin.

-Two centuries ago there were more than 100 official distilleries in Ireland, a number that had dwindled to just two in recent years.
 Thanks to the Dingle Distillery, whiskey making is back on the map.
 Sign up for a tour to learn more about this small-but-mighty operation, while sipping samples of their gin, vodka and whiskey creations.

-Grab a cone at Murphy’s Ice Cream
+Grab a sweet treat at Murphy’s Ice Cream

-Cool off with a sweet treat at this tourist-favourite ice cream shop along Strand Street.
 The store’s vibrant blue facade matches the bright cups the ice cream is scooped into, and Murphy’s has become so well-known they’ve opened a second location nearby.

 The desserts are all-natural, and staff keep things simple by using free range eggs, fresh farm milk, sea salt sourced from Dingle sea water and even scraping vanilla beans by hand.